 - Students who have been enrolled full time at a postsecondary institution for four semesters (excluding summer).

 - Regional tuition students who have achieved senior status (90 hours earned).

-All students who come from the regional tuition counties of Alabama, Indiana, Illinois, Missouri, Ohio and Tennessee are required to rent a residence hall room not only during their freshman and sophomore years, but also during their junior year if they wish to receive the regional tuition rate.
+All students who come from the regional tuition counties of Alabama, Indiana, Illinois, Missouri and Tennessee are required to rent a residence hall room not only during their freshman and sophomore years, but also during their junior year if they wish to receive the regional tuition rate.
 Seniors (classified as students who have earned 90 hours) may be exempt from this housing requirement and therefore keep their regional tuition rate by completing a On-Campus Housing Exemption Application